JoshOrndorff/recipes/kitchen/pallets/smpl-treasury/README.md

 }
 ```

-In essence, this runtime queues requests before batching execution every `UserSpend` number of blocks. `UserSpend` is a [configurable module constant](https://substrate.dev/recipes/storage/constants.html).
+In essence, this pallet queues requests before batching execution every `UserSpend` number of blocks. `UserSpend` is a [configurable constant](https://substrate.dev/recipes/storage/constants.html).
 It is used in [`on_finalize`](https://github.com/substrate-developer-hub/recipes/blob/master/src/tour/schedule.md)

 ```rust, ignore
 fn on_finalize(n: T::BlockNumber) {